 - depigmentation is gradual and achieved through the destruction of the melanocytes.

-- bleaches the unaffected skin
+- bleaches the unaffected skin blending the patches

 Adverse reactions – increased risk of skin cancer; sun safety must be adhered to at all times to avoid sunburn; redness, swelling, itching and dry skin